LauraLynch1997/dog-walking-website/README.md

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-* The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+* The site was deployed to GitHub pages as follows:
-- In the GitHub repository, navigate to the Settings tab
+- Select settings in Github repository.
+- Select pages from the sidebar.
+- From the drop-down menu below the Source heading, select 'Deploy from a branch'.
-- From the source section drop-down menu, select the Master Branch
+- From the drop-down menu below the Branch heading, select main branch.
+Then select root from the folder drop-down menu.
+- Select Save.
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- The page will then show a ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://lauralynch1997.github.io/dog-walking-website/

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

 * The Contact Form's code was sourced from the Love Running project.
 * The Nav bar's code was sourced from the Love Running project.
 * All text content for the about us and services section was written by the developer.
+* The steps in the Deployment section of this README.md file was sourced from the [Code Institute Sample ReadMe](https://github.com/Code-Institute-Solutions/SampleREADME)

 ### Media

 * All images used were from [Unsplash](unsplash.com)
-* All icons used were from [FontAwesome](fontawesome.com)
+* All icons used were from [Font Awesome](fontawesome.com)
 * Colour scheme was selected using [Coolors](coolors.co)
+* [Flexbox Froggy](https://flexboxfroggy.com/) was used to learn and impliment flex styling in the style.css file.

+## Acknowledgements

+* My Mentor Martina for all her help and support.
+* My fellow classmates for collaborative problem-solving.